acbal/GIAC-Indexer/README.md

 `-r` Output a report file showing how many entries per book and per letter of the alphabet
 `-p` When printing the index, force page breaks after each letter.
 `-s` Search: Search you index and print results to the terminal (This flag can only be combined with -t for TSV input)
+`-h` Add an optional title to the output file, this argument must come last.

 Flags can be combined, for example: